 “I think all parents will want to share this type of experience with their kids,” said Brooke.
 “This is almost like a gift to the community.”

 The main sponsor is the Howard Hughes Corporation and other sponsors like The Chamber and The Woodlands Area Economic Development Partnership helped pay for certain aspects of the production.
 Because of the many sponsors, ticket prices are $35 each which is relatively low for this type of performance.
 The production is already family-friendly but there will be special “sensory-friendly” days set aside.

 “It’s really important for families to feel comfortable so we wanted to make sure we had something for everyone,” said Harra.
 “Maybe you have a child who doesn’t like a lot of sound or noises.
 This way everyone in the community has a place to feel welcome.”

 The main goal of this elaborate holiday production is to expose people to new family traditions in The Woodlands.

 “We want to create memory makers for people, where every year people are excited about coming to Glade Arts Foundation to see what we are doing,” said Tapu.
 “This is just the start of holiday traditions here.”

 The Enchanted Forest runs from November 29 to January 6 and tickets can be purchased online at the gladeartsfoundation.org.
-There are multiple check in times during each performance day and each show will last 70 to 90 minutes.
+There are multiple check in times during each performance day and each show will last approximately 25 to 35 minutes.